Existence of generalized Busemann functions and Gibbs measures for random walks in random potentials: Introduction

 We also prove a large deviation principle for the velocity of the path under the semi-infinite polymer measure, using methods similar to \cite{Jan-Ras-20-aop,Ras-Sep-14}.
 The possible law of large numbers limiting velocities are then included in the zero set of the rate function, which turns out to be the set of vectors $\xi$ that are dual to the mean of the Busemann function through the concave function $\ppShapeUnr{\beta}$, i.e., such that $m \in \partial \ppShapeUnr{\beta}(\xi)$.

-We close this section with a brief technical remark.
-For simplicity in the above discussion, we exclusively discussed the free energy $\ppShapeUnr{\beta}$ and its superdifferential as a function on the cone generated by the admissible steps $\range$.
-When considering directions $\xi$ which lie in the cone generated by the admissible steps $\range$, the relevant free energy is the upper-semicontinuous regularization of $\ppShapeUnr{\beta}$ restricted to the unique face of the cone that contains said direction in its relative interior.
-This is because paths that have $\xi$ as their asymptotic direction can only use steps that belong to this face.
-The upper-semicontinous regularization is the unique continuous extension of $\ppShapeUnr{\beta}$ from the interior of the face to the whole face and the Gibbs measures (and geodesics) we construct are probability measures (and paths) that are supported on those semi-infinite paths that only take steps that keep them in the appropriate face of the cone.
+We conclude this section with a brief technical remark.
+For simplicity, the preceding discussion focused solely on the free energy $\ppShapeUnr{\beta}$ and its superdifferential as a function on the cone generated by the admissible steps $\range$.
+In actuality, when working with a direction $\xi$ in this cone, we restrict attention to the unique face of the cone containing $\xi$ in its relative interior.
+This restriction arises because paths with $\xi$ as their asymptotic direction can only take steps within this face.
+Another subtle technical point is that the free energy $\ppShapeUnr{\beta}$ is not generally known to be continuous up to the boundary of the face.
+To address this, we instead consider the unique continuous extension of $\ppShapeUnr{\beta}$ from the interior to the entire face, which happens to be given by the upper-semicontinuous regularization of the restriction of $\ppShapeUnr{\beta}$ to the interior of the face.
+The Gibbs measures (and geodesics) we construct are then supported on semi-infinite paths that are constrained to steps lying within the corresponding face of the cone.